KevinEduardoKarl/kevineduardokarl.github.io/_posts/2020-04-05-topicmodels.md

 Thanks for reading through my example of how to combine social media data and a structured topic models analysis to glean some interesting things about the COVID discourse.

-For a link to the R code I used for this analysis please go to my [github page (not yet uploaded)](url...)
+Here is [the link](https://github.com/KevinEduardoKarl/text-analysis/blob/master/COVID%20Discourse%20on%20Twitter.R) to the some of the R code I used for this analysis.